-Clean-Flo International LLC (CF) has been in business since 1970, starting out focused on aeration and circulation technology to manage dissolved oxygen levels in ponds and lakes.
-CF is an LLC registered in the State of PA.
-In the last decade CF has pioneered research, development and investment into the marrying of conventional applied engineering with Systems Theory and life-sciences to transform into a Biotechnology company providing integrated environmentally sound solutions to water quality management.
+Clean-Flo International LLC (Clean-Flo) has been in business since 1970, starting out focused on aeration and circulation technology to manage dissolved oxygen levels in ponds and lakes.
+Clean-Flo is an LLC registered in the State of PA.
+In the last decade, Clean-Flo has pioneered research, development, and investment that joins conventional applied engineering with Systems Theory and life sciences.
+It has transformed into a Biotechnology company providing integrated environmentally sound solutions to water quality management.

-CF’s primary business is the development and delivery of Biotechnology Solutions to water quality management throughout the water cycle.
-By this we mean that we deliver solutions to water quality management for
+Clean-Flo’s primary business is the development and delivery of Biotechnology Solutions to water quality management throughout the water cycle.
+Generally speaking, we design and deliver solutions to water quality management for:

 - Basic sanitation